 Oil field workers are constantly exposed to these dangerous working conditions and expected to do a lot of heavy lifting under strenuous circumstances.
 Those aspiring to make money from oil fields as a worker therefore need to be physically fit and healthy to be able to handle the stresses of the job over an extended period.
 The best way to ensure this is to subject would-be new hires to pre-employment screening that includes a thorough physical exam, endurance testing, strength measures, and lifting capabilities.

-Given that oil field work is dangerous, according to the website of these personal injury lawyers, employers have the responsibility to provide their workers with as good as chance at surviving as possible by supplying them with the appropriate safety gear, giving them proper training, and allowing them reasonable rest periods.
-Failure to take the proper precautions which lead to serious oilfield accidents and injuries may be construed as employer negligence.
+Given that oil field work is dangerous, employers have the responsibility to provide their workers with as good as chance at surviving as possible by supplying them with the appropriate safety gear, giving them proper training, and allowing them reasonable rest periods.
+According to the website of Tennessee lawyers Pohl and Berk, failure to take the proper precautions which lead to serious oilfield accidents and injuries may be construed as employer negligence.
 Contact an oilfield accident attorney to learn more about how civil litigation in such cases work.
 You may be able to receive compensation for your injuries if they were preventable and were the result of one of these forms of employer neglect.Read More

 Divorce in itself is a complex, highly-charged emotional and stressful experience.
 It can be further complicated when a family business is thrown into the mix.
 With more than 50% of marriages in the US ending in divorce, and with nearly 90% of businesses being family-owned, the chances that a family business will be part of the property division issue of a divorce is quite high.